IYanakiev34/CG/README.md

 # How to setup?

-1. `git clone --recurse-submodules git@github.com:IYanakiev34/CG.git`
-2. You need to have CMake installed or use `sudo apt install cmake -y` After this is done you should have the repository cloned and have access to openGL because of glfw and glew which is the wrangler library.
-In order to run the project you need to naviagte to the build folder and type: `make`.

 ## Crash course on CMake
 CMake is a bild system which is highly more advanced than plain old make.
 The power of CMake is that it can generate different types of project files.
 For